View to Bamako and the Niger

 Cooperation in action Tackling the crisis in Mali using decentralised irrigation systems

-That is why KfW has been tasked by the German government with supporting the development of the national programme for small-scale irrigation (Programme National d'Irrigation de Proximité, PNIP), which was adopted by the government of Mali in early 2012.
-Grant funding totalling 200 million euros has now been made available for the PNIP by Germany, the European Union, Canada and the US.
+That is why KfW Development Bank has been tasked by the German government with supporting the national programme for small-scale irrigation (Programme National d'Irrigation de Proximité, PNIP (External link)), which was adopted by the Government of Mali in 2012.
+Grant funding totalling over 200 million euros has since been made available for the programme by Germany, the European Union, Canada and the US.

-The programme aims to enhance food production over the long term, improve the lives of the rural population and, in that way, build new confidence in local, regional and national institutions.
+The programme aims to achieve a lasting increase in food production, improve rural livelihoods and, in that way, strengthen confidence in local, regional and national institutions.

-Between 2014 and 2022, just under 70,000 hectares of land were newly gained for agriculture or made fertile again with the help of German funding.
-Most of this land was in the Inner Niger Delta, with around 35,000 hectares in Timbuktu and 16,500 hectares in Mopti.
+Between 2014 and 2022, about 70,000 hectares of land were newly gained for agriculture or made fertile again with the help of German funding.
+Most of this land was in the Inner Niger Delta, with around 35,000 hectares in Timbuktu and 16,500 hectares in the Mopti region.

-Nearly 180,000 small family farms, that is over 850,000 people, have directly benefited from the farmland, the retention mechanisms, the vegetable gardens, fish farming, warehouses and new roads and trails.
+Nearly 180,000 small family farms, that is over 850,000 people, have directly benefited from the new farmland, the retention mechanisms, the vegetable gardens, fish farming, warehouses and new roads.
 This has enabled them to plant more rice, potatoes and vegetables and to increase their annual income by up to 30 per cent.

 As at: 19/06/2024